dspriggs-ds/dspriggs-ds.github.io/_posts/2025-05-06-analyzing-zillow-housing-sales-data-with-databricks-and-unity-catalog.markdown

 ---
 layout: default
 title: "Analyzing Zillow Housing Sales Data with Databricks and Unity Catalog"
 date:   2025-05-06 12:00:00 -0700
 categories: Azure Databricks Azure OpenAI Unity Catalog Power BI
+---
 Housing market trends are a hot topic, especially in today’s rapidly shifting economic landscape.
-Using publicly available data from [Zillow](https://www.zillow.com/research/data/), we explored housing sales counts across U.S. regions, applied data transformations for analytical flexibility, cleaned inconsistencies, and saved our results into Unity Catalog—all within a Databricks notebook.
+Using publicly available data from <a href="https://www.zillow.com/research/data/">Zillow</a>, we explored housing sales counts across U.S. regions, applied data transformations for analytical flexibility, cleaned inconsistencies, and saved our results into Unity Catalog—all within a Databricks notebook.

 This post walks through the key steps of the notebook and the rationale behind each one.